Staff social media use - frequently asked questions

 Is my social media use private?

-No. There is no such thing as ‘private’ social media – regardless of privacy settings.
+There is no such thing as ‘private’ social media – regardless of privacy settings used on personal accounts or devices.

-Posting information online is the same as publishing it in a newspaper.
-All comment should be considered public comment.
+Posting information online is effectively the same as publishing it in a newspaper.
+All comments on social media should be considered public comment.

 Please also remember that any content you believe to be confidential can be copied or recorded and posted by someone else.

-What should all NSW Health employees consider when using social media?
+What should all NSW Health staff consider during personal use of social media?

-As NSW Health employees it is important we don’t behave in ways that could cause the community to lose trust in our commitment to provide safe care to all people.
+As NSW Health staff, it is important we don’t behave in ways that could cause the community to lose trust in our commitment to provide safe care to all people.

 The words you use and views you express can have an impact on the trust of the community in our public health services.